Furman-University-Editions/OedipusTyrannos/README.md

 ## Contents

 - `cex/` contains a CEX file with an Edition and two Analytical Exemplars of the *OT*.
 It also conains a greatly abridged CEX file for testing.
 - `html/` contains all necessary CSS and JS files.
-When pages are generated, they go in `html/pages/`.
+If you have cloned this repo, double-click on `html/pages/index.html` to read Sophocles.

 ## Building